jeeliz/jeelizGlanceTracker/README.md

     // and ending by /
     // for example ../../
     NNCpath: '/path/of/NNC.json'
-}
+});
 ```

-## Integration sample
+## Integration examples
-In the paths `/integrationDemo*`, you will find several integration samples.
-Just serve them through a HTTPS server.
+In the paths `/integrationDemo*`, there are several integration examples.
+You can host them through a static HTTPS server.

 ## Other methods